-For an exclusive service, EnronOnline would pay PH Energy a flat fee of $150,000, ex-VAT.
+For an exclusive service, EnronOnline would pay PH Energy a flat fee of $ 140,000, ex-VAT.

-Term: one year, with automatic renewal for a second year, adjusted for UK price inflation (~2.5%-3.5%), subject to our subscriber base for ESGM and EDEM not falling by more than 15% during the first year of the contract.
+Term: one year, with automatic renewal for a second year, adjusted for UK PPI.
+"PPI means the producer price index, as published by the Central Statistical Office in the "Monthly Digest of Statistics" under the heading "Index Number of Producer Prices - Price Index Number of Output - Home Sales - Output of Manufactured Products (DZCV)" where 1995 equals 100.

+.

 My contacts over the next week are as follows: